RL-MLDM/alphagen/README.md

 Automatic formulaic alpha generation with reinforcement learning.

-Paper *Generating Synergistic Formulaic Alpha Collections via Reinforcement Learning* accepted by [KDD 2023](https://kdd.org/kdd2023/), Applied Data Science (ADS) track.

-Paper available on [ACM DL](https://dl.acm.org/doi/10.1145/3580305.3599831) or [arXiv](https://arxiv.org/abs/2306.12964).
+This repository contains the code for our paper *Generating Synergistic Formulaic Alpha Collections via Reinforcement Learning* accepted by [KDD 2023](https://kdd.org/kdd2023/), Applied Data Science (ADS) track, publically available on [ACM DL](https://dl.acm.org/doi/10.1145/3580305.3599831).
+Some extensions upon this work are also included in this repo.

-## How to reproduce?
+## Repository Structure

+- `/alphagen` contains the basic data structures and the essential modules for starting an alpha mining pipeline;
+- `/alphagen_qlib` contains the qlib-specific APIs for data preparation;
+- `/alphagen_generic` contains data structures and utils designed for our baselines, which basically follow [gplearn](https://github.com/trevorstephens/gplearn) APIs, but with modifications for quant pipeline;
+- `/alphagen_llm` contains LLM client abstractions and a set of prompts useful for LLM-based alpha generation, and also provides some LLM-based automatic iterative alpha-generation routines.
+- `/gplearn` and `/dso` contains modified versions of our baselines;
+- `/scripts` contains several scripts for running the experiments.

+## Result Reproduction

-Note that you can either use our builtin alpha calculation pipeline(see Choice 1), or implement an adapter to your own pipeline(see Choice 2).
+Note that you can either use our builtin alpha calculation pipeline (see Choice 1), or implement an adapter to your own pipeline (see Choice 2).

 ### Choice 1: Stock data preparation